yctao7/CNTools/README.md

 statsmodels==0.12.2
 tensorly==0.5.1
 ```
-The required operating system is Linux.
+The software can work in common operating systems such as Linux, MacOS, and Windows.
 The version the software has been tested on is v1.0.0.

 ## Installation guide
 Create the experiment environment simply by ```conda env create -f environment.yml```.
 It usually costs less than five minutes.